cristianstoichin/proposals/dark_mist_proposal.md

 **Technical Achievements:**
 - Built to handle 100+ documents daily with zero downtime
 - Average Bedrock response: 2.3 seconds
+- **100% Serverless Architecture:** AWS Lambda, API Gateway, S3, DynamoDB - you only pay when the system is in use
-- Optimized AWS cost: <$200 monthly for typical volume
+- **Cost Optimized:** <$200 monthly for typical volume, scales down to near-zero during idle periods
 - Security-first design with comprehensive testing

 **Client Testimonials:**